Chapter 5

 LOSS OF ADAPTIVE CAPACITY

-In the mandibular joints, diminished strength, range and variability of the functional movements of the mandible has caused a decrease in weeping circulation that may limit the potential for remodeling activity.
-Monkeys raised on soft diets have less dense fibrous tissue in the articular zone of the temporomandibular joints.
+In the TMJs, diminished strength and range of functional mandibular movements has diminished weeping circulation, which limits the potential for remodeling activity, causes thinning of the condylar cartilage,42 and leads to atrophic degenerative changes characterized by reduced proteoglycan content and alteration of proteoglycan structure.43-44 Monkeys raised on soft diets have less dense fibrous tissue in the articular zone of the temporomandibular joints.
 One researcher points out, "Experimental studies in mice, rats, rabbits, and non-human primates have shown that mechanical loads are vital for maintaining normal growth, morphology, and function of the secondary cartilage of the temporomandibular joint...
 In vitro studies confirm that normal mechanical loading stimulates cell division, matrix synthesis, and enzyme activity in the tissues of the TMJ."

 In the dentition, the diminished pumping of the teeth limits their ability to shift relative positions and thereby accommodate the diverse growth patterns in the upper and jaws.
-The periodontal tissues that receive inadequate functional forces get deprived of the rhythmically alternating compressions and releases that have enough variability and range of motion to provide accessory circulation throughout the periodontal ligament spaces during chewing.
+The periodontal tissues that receive inadequate functional forces get deprived of the rhythmically alternating compressions and releases that provide accessory circulation throughout the periodontal ligament spaces during chewing.

 CHILDREN